J. Patrick Raftery

 Stage appearances in the recent past have included a revival of Otello for the Opera of Budapest, Sergei (Lady MacBeth of Mtsensk), Siegmund for Oper Wiesbaden, Monsieur Taupe in Capriccio for Pacific Opera Victoria and Eisenstein for a new production of Die Fledermaus in Toulouse.
 As a concert artist, Mr. Raftery has been in Barcelona, Palma de Majorca, Granada for Haydn’s Creation and Handel’s Messiah and Regina for Beethoven’s Symphony No. 9.
-Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, and to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina and the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La bohème, to the Regina Symphony as Vanderdendur and Gouverneur in Candide and Vancouver Opera for Father Grenville in Vancouver Opera’s production of Dead Man Walking.
-June 2017
+Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina, the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La bohème, to the Regina Symphony as Vanderdendur and Gouverneur in Candide and Vancouver Opera for Father Grenville in Vancouver Opera’s production of Dead Man Walking.
+March 2018

 Gustav von Aschenbach